 The word “Andes” conjures up visions of remote, towering peaks with condors soaring high above the snow.
-Add delightful locals (in both Chile and Argentina) and you have a recipe for a genuinely unforgettable ski trip.
+Add delightful locals (in both Chile and Argentina, although they have quite different temperaments) and you have a recipe for a genuinely unforgettable ski trip.

 The whole culture of the Andes – including the language of course – is so different from the Alps and indeed the Rockies that no-one I’ve ever met has returned from this magical continent without stars in their eyes.